 Consumers became vastly more comfortable with e-business during the pandemic largely because they had to.
-Take restaurants: people who could no longer visit their favorite restaurants in person ordered more meals via the internet than ever before.
-According to ResearchAndMarkets.com, it’s a process a lot of diners have grown to embrace: they predict the online food delivery services market will be worth nearly $150 billion by 2023.
+Take restaurants: People who could no longer visit their favorite restaurants in person ordered more meals via the internet than ever before.
+According to ResearchAndMarkets.com, it’s a process many diners have grown to embrace.
+They predict the online food delivery services market will be worth nearly $150 billion by 2023.

-One way to do that is making sure your loan origination software (LOS) meets the latest digital expectations.
+One way to do that is making sure your loan origination system (LOS) meets the latest digital expectations.

 Changed Experiences, Changed Expectations

-Here are five things to consider when looking to switch to a new LOS system that will help you increase loan applications and velocity, particularly with Millennials:
+Here are five things to consider when making the switch to a new LOS that will help you increase loan applications and velocity, particularly with millennials:

-- Keep Your Head in The Cloud: By using a web-based SaaS platform, customers with concerns about COVID can open accounts, apply for loans and check application status in your LOS software from the comfort of their homes.
-Also, organizations can avoid budget pits such as expensive on-site equipment and maintenance costs, as well as taking advantage of secure cloud-based digital infrastructure and the collaboration it enables.
+- Keep Your Head in The Cloud: By using a web-based SaaS platform, customers can open accounts, apply for loans, and check their application status in your LOS from the comfort of their homes.
+Also, organizations can avoid budget pitfalls such as expensive on-site equipment and maintenance costs, and can take advantage of secure, cloud-based digital infrastructure and the collaboration it enables.

 - Let the Software Do the Legwork: Software platforms that take on onerous manual tasks can deliver your staff from time sinks and make a software environment so user-friendly anyone can be trained to manage it.

-- Listening Matters: Bottom line, your software provider works for Consider a provider who listens, has a track record of providing good advice and also accepts your suggestions.
+- Listening Matters: Bottom line, your software provider works for you.
+Consider a provider who listens, has a track record of providing good advice, and also accepts your suggestions.

 Mobile Banking: Another Accelerated Trend

-Mobile banking is another trend that accelerated during the outbreak.
-In May 2020, Fidelity National Information Services conducted a study in which nearly half of respondents reported changing how they did business with their banks since the start of the epidemic; 31% said they’d continue to use mobile and online banking in the future – and that can now extend to loan applications if you have the right LOS.
+Mobile banking is another trend that accelerated during the pandemic.
+In May 2020, Fidelity National Information Services conducted a study in which nearly half of respondents reported changing how they did business with their banks: 31% said they’d continue to use mobile and online banking in the future—and that can now extend to loan applications if you have the right LOS.